 Pretty awesome car, huh?!
 Since we’re staying in Bologna, I wanted to visit the factory to see these awesome cars in person.
 The factory itself is outside of Modena, and it took us a little under an hour to get there from where we are staying.

 Once there, we got out, and parked.
-Heidi and Anya were not overly thrilled to go on the tour, but wanted to find out how long the tour was going to take, so they stuck around.
+Heidi and our daughter were not overly thrilled to go on the tour, but wanted to find out how long the tour was going to take, so they stuck around.
 As we got out of the car, I noticed a bunch of other father/son pairs who were walking towards the front gate.
 We started talking to a Finnish father/son, and I think the dad was actually more excited than the kid.
 I don’t get overly excited about a lot of things, but I’ll admit that I was giddy.

 While we were talking and waiting, we heard the roar of a car that could only belong in a supercar.
 It was a Zonda, and it was amazing.
 There is something about Italian styling that tugs on the old heartstrings.
 And not too long after that, the newest addition to the Pagani family came screaming up to the gate.
 It was the Huayra (pronounced WHY-ruh)!
 The Huayra got its name from the Andean Wind God.
 It sounded even meaner than the Zonda.
 It had protective panels taped to the front/sides as it was a car that was being readied for delivery to a client in Hong Kong.
 Lucky guy!